medplum/medplum/packages/docs/docs/agent/push.md

 This will send a message and print the reply to the terminal.

 The main challenge with HL7 interfaces is the need to be on the local network.
+Historically, this meant running the EHR software on-premise.

-Instead, we will use the Medplum Agent to proxy traffic:
+Instead, we will use the Medplum Agent to proxy traffic to the Medplum server hosted in the cloud:

 ![Medplum Agent Push 3](./medplum-agent-push-3.webp)